marcusronnback/Twitch2MinecraftChat/README.md

+This is a fork of https://github.com/axel012/ircbot, thank you Axel012.
-# IrcBot
+# Twitch2MinecraftChat

-IrcBot is a twitch chat bot plugin for minecraft bukkit/spigot servers.
+Twitch2MinecraftChat is a twitch chat bot plugin for Minecraft Bukkit/Spigot servers.
+Based on the ircbot by axel012.
   - Displays Twitch chat on minecraft
-  - Can execute minecraft command from twitch chat

 # Minecraft Commands
   - /start or /ircbot:start - Starts Twitch Bot
   - /stop or /ircbot:stop - Stop Twitch Bot
   - /togglechat - Enable/Disable Twitch chat in game

-# Twitch Commands
-- !give <item_name>: gives an item to all players playing in the server.
-- !items: link to item names
-- !summon <entity>: Not implemented yet

 # Config.yml
 When running the plugin for the first time, this config file will be generated, in plugins/Ircbot/config.yml